FN20 Student Group Travel Policy

 - NON-CREDIT BEARING INTERNATIONAL PROGRAMS.
 International undergraduate and graduate programs offered outside the United States exclusively or in-part and for which participants do not earn academic credit.

-- All non-credit bearing, international programs must secure approval by the associate dean or director of academic affairs of the sponsoring Penn State college or campus and must complete the International Group Risk Management Checklist for review by Risk Management.
+- All non-credit bearing, international programs must secure approval by the associate dean or director of academic affairs of the sponsoring Penn State college or campus.
 Review is required for each successive implementation.

 - OTHER INTERNATIONAL TRAVEL: All other international student travel requires approval from the appropriate dean or chancellor.
 Travel arrangements may vary, and can be made through any of the approved University sources.